Fast expectation-maximization algorithms for spatial generalized linear mixed models: Simulation Study

-Results for $r$=0.2 is presented here because the conclusion for $r$=0.5 is similar.
-The initial values estimated from GLM are $\bs{\beta}^{(0)} = (1.39,1.72)^T$ and $\sigma^{2{(0)}} = 2.96$.
-For MCMC-EM, we have used $\alpha$=0.15, $\gamma$=0.05, and $\epsilon$=0.001.
-Parameter estimates and prediction performance are summarized in Table \ref{tab:count_cont_rank}.
-The results suggest that rank 90 seems to be sufficient, as the parameter estimates become stable and the prediction MSE improvement decreases.
-We also notice that the prediction from the LA-EM algorithm consistently under-performs compared to the MCMC-EM.
-This suggests that the random effects estimated from Laplace approximation are not as reliable as the Monte Carlo approach.
+We also notice that the prediction from the LAEM algorithm consistently under-performs compared to the MCEM.
+This suggests that the random effects estimated from LA are not as well as the MC approach.
 Figure \ref{fig:cont_poi_re} shows the predicted linear component in the conditional mean from the two algorithms.
-Table \ref{tab:count_cont_rank} also records the computational time; it takes 1-2 minutes to fit MCMC-EM and less than 20 seconds for LA-EM.
+The computational time using the MCEM algorithm is typically around 2-3 minutes and less than 1 minute for the LAEM (Table \ref{tab:count_cont_rank_rep}).
 These are much faster than the fully Bayesian with MCMC approach proposed in \citep{GuanHaran2016}, which took roughly 4 hours for the same data size.

 To monitor convergence and study the robustness of the two algorithms to initial value, we run both algorithms for a fixed number of iterations at three different starting values.
-We found that LA-EM algorithm is more sensitive to initial value than MCMC-EM.
-For the same initial values tested, MCMC-EM typically converges within 30 EM iterations, while LA-EM may diverge if the initial value is not carefully selected.
+We found that the LAEM algorithm is more sensitive to initial value than MCEM.
+For the same initial values tested, the MCEM typically converges within 40 EM iterations, while the LAEM may diverge if the initial value is not carefully selected.
 For the simulated data, the initial value obtained from GLM works well for both algorithms.